LevBernstein/C-Concurrency/README.md

 It would be far more efficient to open and close output only once.
 However, opening and closing every time causes the program to spend more time on I/O, allowing us to get a real measurement of speed.

+Looking at the output, there are clear diminishing returns; the time it takes to accomplish the task approximates logarithmic growth.

 Sample output:
 Duration for single process: 16 seconds